Chart Color Schemes

 Health performance in Glass House Mountains is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover is relatively low at approximately 50% of the total population (~3663 people), compared to the national average of 55.3%.
-The most common medical conditions in the area are arthritis, impacting 9.9% of residents, and mental health issues, affecting 8.9%.
-A total of 64.8% of residents declare themselves completely clear of medical ailments, compared to 66.4% across the rest of Queensland.
-The area has 19.3% of residents aged 65 and over (1416 people).
+The rate of private health cover is relatively low at approximately 50% of the total population (around 3,663 people).
+This is lower than the national average of 55.3%.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.9% and 8.9% of residents respectively.
+Meanwhile, 64.8% of residents declare themselves completely clear of medical ailments, compared to 66.4% across the rest of Queensland.
+The area has 19.3% of residents aged 65 and over (around 1,416 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health